How to receive compensation for work injuries in a meatpacking plant

 Work-related injuries for food processors & meatpackers

-As a food processor or meatpacker, your work involves cutting, trimming, packaging and processing food items and meat for sale.
-The work involves repetitive tasks and may expose you to dangerous machinery, extreme temperatures and slippery floors.
-Plant conditions make the food manufacturing industry have one of the highest injury rates in North Carolina and around the U.S.
+As a food processor or meatpacker, your duties include cutting, trimming, packaging and processing food items and meat for sale.
+The work involves performing repetitive tasks at high speeds and exposes you to dangerous machinery, extreme temperatures and slippery floors.
+Plant conditions contribute to the food manufacturing industry having one of the highest injury rates in North Carolina and around the U.S.

-Due to the repetitive tasks, workers may suffer from musculoskeletal disorders, notably sprains and strains.
+Due to repetitive tasks and heavy lifting, workers may suffer from musculoskeletal disorders, notably sprains and strains.
 Symptoms may include:

 - Soreness and pain in the lower back